diegoDAguilar/proxyStar/README.md

 $ping 172.17.0.4

 If it works, stop Boulder:
-	^C
+	$^C
-	docker-compose rm
+	$docker-compose rm
-	y
+	$y

 If ping fails try $traceroute 172.17.0.4 to see where the message gets lost.
 Now go to the VM where the last jump was made and check the route tables: $route
-You must then add the routing for the 172.17.0.0 network and gateway 255.255.0.0, after it works stop Boulder as explained before.
+You must then add the routing for the 172.17.0.0 network and gateway 255.255.0.0.
+After it works, stop Boulder as explained before.

 *****************SIMULATION GUIDE*****************

 HOW TO RUN A FULL SIMULATION

-0. If you have restarted the server VM and want to ask for new certificates or mainly if some error happens but it is not fatal for the CA (if it is still UP), then go to the proxy and execute: "sudo rm -rf /etc/letsencrypt"
+0. If you have restarted the server VM and want to ask for new certificates or mainly if some error happens but it is not fatal for the CA (if it is still UP), then go to the proxy and execute: #rm -rf /etc/letsencrypt
 1. In the server go to ~/gopath/src/github.com/letsencrypt/boulder
 2. Run the renewalManager in background:
- 	"go run renewalManager.go &"
+ 	$go run renewalManager.go &
 	//Uncomment the line that says "Message" in function checkStatus() if you want to get notified when the renewal does a check.
-	...and these 2 commands to run Boulder: docker-compose build
+	...and these 2 commands to run Boulder:

+	$docker-compose build
-	docker-compose up
+	$docker-compose up

 	And wait until it says "All servers running.
 Hit ^C to kill", the first time it may take a while

 3. Go to proxy as superuser ("sudo -i") and type in ~/certbot# source ./venv/bin/activate
 4. Then: export SERVER=http://172.17.0.4:4000/directory
 4.5 If you just followed the installation there's not need to do 3 & 4, you just did them.

-5. Now you are ready to go: "go run proxySTAR.go"
-You will see a message: "Proxy STAR status in middlebox is: ACTIVE"
+5. Now you are ready to go with proxy's main code: "go run proxySTAR.go" You will see a message: "Proxy STAR status in middlebox is: ACTIVE"
 6. Go to client VM and POST at https://certProxy:443/star/registration (Don't forget to add certProxy to your /etc/hosts as the Proxy's IP).
 	For now, the full command looks like this: